tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

   - nc: upcoming
 {% end %}

-Full card not announced yet, the above is based on social media posts.
+Only 6 out of 7 matches have been announced so far, the above is based on social media posts.

 ### References